rob-blackbourn/JetBlack.Monads/README.md

  1. The monad should be a struct as it has few properties and will be frequently created and destroyed.
  2. It should not be possible to create the monad in an invalid state.
+ 3. The `null` value should be considered equivalent to `Maybe<T>.Nothing` when constructing the monad.

 ## Faultable